Research-lab-KUMS/AD_RQA/README.md

-The codes for the paper "Recurrence Quantification Analysis of rs-fMRI data: A Method to Detect Changes in the TgF344-AD Rat Model"
+The codes for the paper "Recurrence quantification analysis of rs-fMRI data: A method to detect subtle changes in the TgF344-AD rat model".